dangoslen/dangoslen-me-site/content/blog/pair-reviewing.md

 The point of this article isn't to start booking pair reviewing sessions.
 The point is that pair reviewing can be a tool to help junior devs learn how to read code, give thoughtful feedback, and become a better reviewers.

-If you are a senior dev, ask a dev that might be intimidated by cod reviewing if they want to see what you do.
+If you are a senior dev, ask a dev that might be intimidated by code reviewing if they want to see what you do.
 If you are a junior dev looking to excel, ask a senior dev you respect if you can join them during a review.

 As mentioned earlier, if you do have the option to do pair programming directly vs. only async reviews - take it!
 But this can be another tool in your toolbox to help everyone on your team write better code and spot issues early (regardless of the context).